 In the right hands, focus mitts are the best non-sparring learning and conditioning tools that the boxing world has to offer.
 Refer back to these tips and drills to make sure you’re getting the most out of this limitless training modality.

-Please leave any questions or comments about these drills below.
-Alternately, follow mac_rea on Instagram to request custom breakdowns, talk shop, or tell me I suck.
+Please leave any questions or comments about these drills below or follow us on Facebook.